Challenging Detention in Hospital

 Benefit from a free, initial telephone conversation

-If you or a loved one are being held in hospital under section 2 or 3 of the Mental Health Act, benefit from a free initial discussion with our Mental Health Law Team.
+If you or a loved one are being held in hospital under section 2 or 3 of the Mental Health Act, our Mental Health Law team can provide you with a free initial discussion.

 There’s no substitute for speaking to a specialist solicitor for help understanding your rights and the best course of action to take for your case.